Delphi Falls (waterfall): History

-In 2018 the land, which had been privately owned and closed to the public for around fifty years, was purchased with contributions from a retired professor at Syracuse University who lived in Manlius, New York, (contribution of $750,000) and the Madison County government (contribution of $150,000).
+The land was purchased and opened to the public in 2018, with contributions from a retired professor at Syracuse University who lived in Manlius, New York, (contribution of $750,000) and the Madison County government (contribution of $150,000).

 Delphi Falls County Park was developed and opened in August 2018.
-In 2018 Madison County was awarded a $500,000 grant for park improvements.
+That year, Madison County was awarded a $500,000 grant for park improvements.
 The park was closed for a week in July 2020 after repeated violations of park rules.
-It is often used for wedding photographs, drone filmography, or picnicking.

 In July 2022 a two-phase program of improvements was announced, initially scheduled to be completed by October that year.
-It includes the construction of a new parking lot, a new bridge below the falls, and further trail development.
+It included the construction of a new parking lot, a new bridge below the falls, and further trail development.
 The cost was estimated at $1.3 million, including $1 million of state grants.

-The work was complete and the park fully reopened in June 2025.
+The park fully reopened in June 2025 after work was completed.